Live Dangerously: Sit

 - Perform exercises standing on one leg, such as a side leg lift.
 Not only are these good for balance, but they are a good way to activate the butt muscles.

 - Put a girdle on every morning to protect your back.
 A girdle of muscles that is, to brace and protect your back.
 I give all my clients who are at risk for back injuries, a morning core routine, called the “Essential Eight”.
 It’s a series of eight exercises that take less than 10 minutes to perform, yet do wonders for preventing back pain and enhancing pain free movement.
+For ways to measure your fitness check out this website on fitbit.

 Paula Skinner is an award winning Personal Trainer and Group Fitness Instructor with over 30 years experience.